Zelinsky Model: Three

 Stage three ("Late transitional society") corresponds to the "critical rung...of the mobility transition" where urban-to-urban migration surpasses the rural-to-urban migration, where rural-to-urban migration "continues but at waning absolute or relative rates", and "a complex migrational and circular movements within the urban network, from city to city or within a single metropolitan region" increased, circulation and non-economic migration start to emerge.
 The net-out migration trend shifts to net-in migration.
 Mortality falls while population growth slows due to eroding social norms.

 Four

-Stage four ("Advanced society"): During stage four the "movement from the countryside to the city continues, but is reduced in absolute and relative terms.
+Stage four ("Advanced society"): During stage four the "movements from the countryside to the city continues, but is reduced in absolute and relative terms.
 Vigorous movement of migrants from city to city and within individual urban agglomerations...especially within a highly elaborated lattice of major and minor metropolises" is observed.
 A large increase in urban to suburban migration can also occur.
 The rate of natural increase is "slight to none".